 - Type your old password followed by a new password (you will need to enter it twice to set it).

-Updating your password regularly protects against brute force attacks and phishing, which may have left your old password vulnerable to intruders.
-To be secure, you can set it to remind you to update your password every 72 days.
-If you have a password manager, you can use it to auto-generate a strong password each time you are asked to update it.
+Updating your password regularly protects against brute force attacks and phishing attempts, which may have left your old password vulnerable to intruders.
+To be super-secure, you can ask Outlook to remind you to update your password every 72 days – and users with password managers can auto-generate a strong password with a click or two.

 Check the address bar before logging in